Losant/losant-docs/docs/dashboards/input-controls.md

 }
 ```

-`brightess` is passed as a number and `enabled` is passed as a boolean, whereas the R, G, and B values are passed as part of a string since the `foregroundColor` property's value is wrapped in double quotes.
+`brightness` is passed as a number and `enabled` is passed as a boolean, whereas the R, G, and B values are passed as part of a string since the `foregroundColor` property's value is wrapped in double quotes.
 There is also a static property of `source` being passed in the payload, and since we are not assigning any Template ID to its value, the property will always be submitted with a value of `"dashboard"`.

-There are a number of different helpers available beyond the standard Handlebars helpers - you can learn more about what the available helpers are and what they do [here](/dashboards/overview/#templating).

 **Note:** If you do not define a payload for a Trigger Workflow button, the virtual button's default payload – as set within that button's parent workflow – will be sent when your dashboard button is clicked.
 If you wish to send a blank payload instead of the default payload, set the payload value to `{}` (opening and closing curly braces with nothing in between).